NVIDIA/workbench-example-hybrid-rag/README.md

  | Phi-3-Mini-128k-Instruct |               |     Y           | *                              |
  | Arctic |                                 |     Y           | *                              |

-*NIMs are currently in Early Access.
-If you set up any accessible language model NIM running on another system, it supported for Remote NIM inference in this project.
-For Local NIM inference, this project provides a flow for setting up the ``mistral-7b-instruct-v0.1`` locally as an example.
-For advanced users, the model can be swapped out by editing the code base using additional instructions provided [here](https://github.com/NVIDIA/workbench-example-hybrid-rag/blob/main/code/scripts/local-nim-configs/README.md).
+*NIMs are currently in [General Availability (GA)](https://developer.nvidia.com/nemo-microservices-early-access).
+If you set up any accessible language model NIM running on another system, it is supported under Remote NIM inference inside this project.
+For Local NIM inference, this project provides a flow for setting up the default ``meta/llama3-8b-instruct`` NIM locally as an example.
+Advanced users may choose to swap this NIM Container Image out with other NIMs.

 # Quickstart
 This section demonstrates how to use this project to run RAG via **NVIDIA Inference Endpoints** hosted on the [NVIDIA API Catalog](https://build.nvidia.com/explore/discover).
 For other inference options, including local inference, see the [Advanced Tutorials](#advanced-tutorials) section for set up and instructions.